Making homes safe from carbon monoxide poisoning

 In winter many of us are turning the central heating on more frequently and lighting gas fires, open fires and wood burners.

 The Health and Safety Executive has recently published details of prosecutions in which sadly two pensioners died from carbon monoxide poisoning which highlight that a blockage of the flue or chimney can be fatal.

-On 13th February 2015, the judge fined a cavity wall insulation company £ 500,000 after an 83-year old from Middleton was tragically killed by CO poisoning after the flue to her gas boiler became blocked by the cavity wall insulation beads.
+In one case, the judge fined a cavity wall insulation company £500,000 after an 83-year old from Middleton was tragically killed by CO poisoning after the flue to her gas boiler became blocked by the cavity wall insulation beads.

-In February 2013, a chimney sweep was fined £5000 after a 73-year-old from Maesteg, Wales was killed from CO poisoning after the sweep failed to notice and remove a bird’s nest from the chimney whilst carrying out his sweep.
+In another, a chimney sweep was fined £5000 after a 73-year-old from Maesteg, Wales was killed from CO poisoning after the sweep failed to notice and remove a bird’s nest from the chimney whilst carrying out his sweep.